Adventure Cruises in Mexico

-Mexico is a country rich with culture, natural beauty and unique wildlife.
+Mexico is a country rich in culture, natural beauty and unique wildlife.
 A fantastic place for seeing dolphins and Whale spotting.

 An adventure cruise paradise, the area offers the opportunity to explore on land and sea, from hiking the arroyos to kayaking secluded coves and even swimming with seals and whale sharks.
 Sea of Cortez cruises encompass the laid-back culture of La Paz, the biodiversity of the Bay of Loreto National Park, and the arroyos of Bahia Agua Verde, and much more.